EasyUUV: An LLM-Enhanced Universal and Lightweight Sim-to-Real Reinforcement Learning Framework for UUV Attitude Control: Abstract

 \section{Abstract}

 Despite recent advances in Unmanned Underwater Vehicle (UUV) attitude control, existing methods still struggle with generalizability, robustness to real-world disturbances, and efficient deployment.
-To address the above challenges, this paper presents EasyUUV, a Large Language Model (LLM)-enhanced, universal, and lightweight simulation-to-reality reinforcement learning (RL) framework for robust attitude control of UUVs.
+To address the above challenges, this paper presents EasyUUV, a Large Language Model (LLM)-enhanced, platform-agnostic, and lightweight simulation-to-reality reinforcement learning (RL) framework for robust attitude control of UUVs.
 EasyUUV combines parallelized RL training with a hybrid control architecture, where a learned policy outputs high-level attitude corrections executed by an adaptive S-Surface controller.
 A multimodal LLM is further integrated to adaptively tune controller parameters at runtime using visual and textual feedback, enabling training-free adaptation to unmodeled dynamics.
 Also, we have developed a low-cost 6-DoF UUV platform and applied an RL policy trained through efficient parallelized simulation.
-Extensive simulation and real-world experiments validate the effectiveness and outstanding performance of EasyUUV in achieving robust and adaptive UUV attitude control across diverse underwater conditions.
-The source code is available from the following website: \url{https://360zmem.github.io/easyuuv/} .
+Extensive simulation and real-world experiments validate the effectiveness and adaptive performance of EasyUUV in achieving robust and adaptive UUV attitude control across diverse underwater conditions.
+To facilitate reproducibility, the source code, LLM prompts, video, and the supplementary material are provided in the following repositories: